uniformdev/uniformconf-nuxt/README.md

 # UniformConf

-This is still work in progress.
-If you have any questions, please open an issue.
+⚠️ This is still work in progress.
+If you have any questions, please open an issue. ⚠️
-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

 ## Setup

+### Configure environment variables

+The project is already configured to use a sample Uniform project.
+Check out the .env file for instructions on how to use your own project instead.

+### Install dependencies

 Make sure to install the dependencies: